ugaleshreya/tic-tak-toe/README.md

-# tic-tak-toe
+# tic-tac-toe
-Tic-Tak-Toe is a game
+Tic-Tac-Toe is a game